-Street Trees and Landscaping - Sixty street trees will be planted along the new public street extension and 99 street trees will planted along the public streets within the South Pond Village site.
+Street Trees and Landscaping - A total of 110 street trees will be planted along the public streets, including Huron River Drive, and within the South Pond Village site.
 The petitioner proposes to plant a significant natural buffer along the western border of the property bordering the Woodcreek neighborhood.
 The buffer will contain a continuous screen of a mixture of deciduous and coniferous trees with low shrubs along the property line.

 Parks and Open Space - The South Pond Village development will contain a one acre neighborhood public park near the center of the site and at the terminus of the Algebe way extension.
 The location will allow convenient access for both the residents of the Woodcreek neighborhood and South Pond Village.
 The park will be owned and maintained by the City of Ann Arbor and designed by City Parks staff.
-City staff will conduct neighborhood meetings with all residents within a quarter mile and the final design will be based on community feedback.
+City staff will conduct neighborhood meetings with all residents within a guarter mile and the final design will be based on community feedback.